 - The project must include scientific experiments that recognize and control all significant variables and demonstrate excellent collection, analysis and presentation of data.

 - The project should not involve the use of any dangerous chemicals or biohazardous materials, except under the direct supervision of qualified personnel with appropriate permission and consent forms completed and on file with the student's educational institution.

-- Students shall prepare a video in MP4 video format describing their project that is no more than 2 minutes in length and upload the video to the video drop box that will be provided to the student after their application has been accepted.
-All videos must be uploaded no later than August 31, 2020.
+- Students shall prepare a video in MP4 video format describing their project that is no more than 2 minutes in length and upload the video to the video drop box that will be provided to the student after their application has been accepted or can be added by the student in the Challenge Videos Page here if the video is already on YouTube or Vimeo.
+All videos must be uploaded no later than September 11, 2020.
 Each video should begin with a short statement describing what you researched and WHY it matters.

-- AZBio will post all videos at www.YouTube.com/AZBio1 and embed them on the Student Discovery Zone Challenge page at AZBio.org prior to Arizona Bioscience Week begins on September 13, 2020.
-Videos will be separated into High School and University sections and posted in a first received/first posted order.
+- If the video is uploaded to AZBio, AZBio will post all videos at www.YouTube.com/AZBio1 and embed them on the Student Discovery Zone Challenge page at AZBio.org prior to Arizona Bioscience Week begins on September 13, 2020.

 - During Arizona Bioscience Week (September 13 - 19, 2020), the public will be encouraged to view the videos and vote for them with a Thumbs Up.
 Scholarship prizes will be awarded based on the number of votes.
 Winners will be notified the week of September 21, 2020.